guillermoamaral/Webside/docs/api/evaluations/post.md

 # Evaluate an expression
-This is endpoint is used to evaluate an expression, either synchronically or asynchronically.
+Evaluate an expression, either synchronously or asynchronously.

 Pay special attention to the way compilation errors should be handled by the API so Webside can react properly.